Branding has no ROI. True or false?

-Water and brewed coffee are, by definition, commodities, and there is very you can do to add value to them.
-In this instance, branding provides a tangible ROI as it paves the way for companies to increase profits through higher price points.
+Water and brewed coffee are, by definition, commodities, and there is very little you can do to add value to them.
+In this instance, business branding provides a tangible ROI as it paves the way for companies to increase profits through higher price points.

 Branding encourages loyalty

 When branding is done well, it evokes reactions and emotions among its target audience, the likes of which can have a very strong bearing on our actions.

 Loyalty to a particular brand of food, drink or supermarket is primarily driven by our understanding of a brand and a desire to be associated with it.

 Branding creates recognition